MikeWhite-ZP/USA-Luxury-Limo-Service/replit.md

 ## System Architecture

 ### UI/UX
 The frontend is built with React 18, TypeScript, and Vite, utilizing Shadcn/ui components (Radix UI) styled with Tailwind CSS.
-It functions as a PWA with installable capabilities and offline support.
+It functions as a PWA with installable capabilities and offline support, and can be converted to native iOS/Android apps using Ionic Capacitor.
 Role-based login provides distinct dashboards: passenger dashboard uses a professional light red/white/black theme matching main website branding with clean logo presentation (no gradient backgrounds or effects), driver dashboard uses a green theme, and dispatcher dashboard uses a purple theme.
 The design emphasizes a modern, professional aesthetic with consistent rounded corners and cohesive color schemes.
 All styling uses Tailwind utility classes, avoiding hardcoded hex values.
 Device detection and auto-redirection manage mobile and desktop views, with user overrides.

 ### Technical Implementation
 - **Frontend**: React 18, TypeScript, Vite, Wouter for routing, React Hook Form with Zod for validation, TanStack Query for server state.
 Features include optimistic updates, touch-optimized interfaces, and lazy loading for all page components using React.lazy() and Suspense for improved performance.
+- **Mobile Native Apps**: Ionic Capacitor integration enables building native iOS and Android apps from the same codebase.
+Includes native plugins for Camera, Geolocation, Push Notifications, Status Bar, Keyboard, and Splash Screen.
+App ID: com.usaluxurylimo.app.
+See MOBILE_APP_GUIDE.md for building and publishing instructions.
 - **Backend**: Node.js with Express.js, TypeScript, RESTful JSON APIs.
 API routes are registered before Vite middleware to ensure proper request handling.
 - **Database**: PostgreSQL (Neon for hosting) with Drizzle ORM.
 - **Authentication**: Replit Auth with OpenID Connect, PostgreSQL-backed session management, and scrypt hashing for multi-role access (passenger, driver, admin).